MahsaghaVIPanjeh/MahsaghaVIPanjeh/README.md

 # Introduction :

-I'am Mahsa Ghavipanjeh.
+I'm Mahsa Ghavipanjeh.
 I'm IT graduated from EMU (Eastern Mediterranean University) in Cyprus.I worked as a Teaching Assistant in EMU for 1 year.

 - 🔭 I’m currently working on some basic projects to improve my Machine Learning (ML), Deep Learning (DL), Artificial Intelligence (AI) and data Analysis skills by using Python.
 - 🌱 I’m currently learning ML ,DL and AI by using R programming language.